 Hannah E. Marx, PhD (She/her)

-I joined the Department of Biology at the University of New Mexico in January 2021 as Assistant Professor and Curator of the Herbarium at the Museum of Southwestern Biology.
+Previously, I was an Assistant Professor in the Department of Biology at the University of New Mexico and Curator of the Herbarium at the Museum of Southwestern Biology.

 My interest in research began while taking a plant systematics course taught by Dr. Richard Olmstead as an undergraduate at the University of Washington.
 My first project was to infer the molecular phylogeny of the plant family Verbenaceae, using chloroplast and nuclear sequence data.